 Tao won prizes at numerous competitions including the National Society of Arts and Letters, Music Teachers’ National Association, Palm Beach International Invitational, 1st International Piano e-Competition, William Kapell International Piano Competition and Osaka International Chamber Music Competition.

 Tao is an artist faculty member at the Bowdoin International Music Festival and visiting professor at Shanghai Normal University Music College, where he received the “Outstanding International Pedagogue” award.
 A Steinway artist, he has recorded for the Steinway, Naxos, Artek, Centaur, Romeo, Poinciana, and Piano Lovers labels.

-Cuban-American cellist THOMAS MESA won the $50,000 First Prize in the 2016 Sphinx Competition.
-He will perform as soloist with the Los Angeles Philharmonic at the Hollywood Bowl this summer, and recently played as soloist with the Cleveland Orchestra.
+Cuban-American cellist Thomas Mesa won the $50,000 First Prize in the 2016 Sphinx Competition.
+He has appeared as soloist with orchestras in the United States and Mexico, including the Los Angeles Philharmonic at the Hollywood Bowl, Santa Barbara Symphony, Southwest Florida Symphony Orchestra and the Cleveland Orchestra.

 Thomas has toured with Itzhak Perlman both nationally and internationally.
 He has been soloist with the GRAMMY-nominated The Crossing Choir, most notably at the Metropolitan Museum of Art.
 He has performed in Carnegie Hall, Alice Tully Hall, the Arsht Center in Miami, Boston’s Jordan Hall, and on PBS’s syndicated show “From the Top.”

 Thomas won first place in the Thaviu Competition for String Performance in Chicago and the Alhambra Orchestra Concerto Competition.
 He received the Ray Millette Young Artists Award and the New World Symphony’s Outstanding Musicianship Award.